Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Introduction

-Our method has three main contributions: (1) a novel dataset synthesis method of replacing the foreground instance texture to generate the target dataset with the high homogeneity of the carton palletizing form, as shown in Figure \ref{fig:2}; (2) a new surfaces segmentation algorithm for texture decoupling.
-(3) a new contour reconstruction algorithm based on the parallelogram rule to reconstruct the incomplete contours.
+Our method has three main contributions: (1) A novel dataset synthesis method of replacing the foreground instance texture is proposed to generate the target dataset; (2) A surface segmentation method for texture decoupling is proposed to preserve the context relationship of foreground instance and backgrounds.
+(3) A contour reconstruction algorithm is proposed to keep the occlusion and truncation relationship of the instance unchanged in the real backgrounds.